VolodymyrChuyko/nginx_node_request_limitation/README.md

 This behavior was fixed in the second edition by employing the Jest testing framework (switch to `develop-testing-in-jest` branch to see changes).
 There is a bash script for polling endpoints in this version, but tests are running in Jest.

+#### Point for improvement
+- Tests must be independent (add before/after to run each test in a new environment)

 ### Github Actions workflow

 A Github Actions workflow ([ci.yml](./.github/workflows/ci.yml)) is implemented for test automation.